rberenguel/obsidian-ergodic-plugin/README.md

 * **Command Palette**: Use the command `Ergodic: Toggle Fast Walk`.
 #### Stopping the Walk

-You can stop a timed walk in two ways:
+### You can stop a timed walk in two ways

 1. Click (or tap) either of the **pause icons** on the ribbon.
 2.  **Click (or tap) anywhere** inside the note content area.

+### Mobile swipe navigation during a timed walk
+When a timed walk is active on a mobile device, you can use swipe gestures to navigate:

+* Swipe Forward: Swiping in your configured "forward" direction immediately jumps to a new random note and resets the timer.
+* Swipe Backward: Swiping in the reverse direction goes back to the previous note in your history and also resets the timer.

 ---